dataesr/bso-publications/doc/bso.md

 In contrast to other Open Science Monitoring initiatives, the source code and the data of the French Open Science Monitor are shared with an open licence.
 The source code used for the French Open Science Monitor is available on GitHub, and shared with an open licence.
 The code is split in modules, in particular for indicators computations [https://github.com/dataesr/bso-publications](https://github.com/dataesr/bso-publications) and [https://github.com/dataesr/bso-clinical-trials](https://github.com/dataesr/bso-clinical-trials) and the web user interface [https://github.com/dataesr/bso-ui](https://github.com/dataesr/bso-ui).
 The data resulting of this work is shared on the French Ministry of Higher Education, Research and Innovation open data portal: [https://data.enseignementsup-recherche.gouv.fr/explore/dataset/open-access-monitor-france/information/](https://data.enseignementsup-recherche.gouv.fr/explore/dataset/open-access-monitor-france/information/) and [https://data.enseignementsup-recherche.gouv.fr/explore/dataset/barometre-sante-de-la-science-ouverte/information/](https://data.enseignementsup-recherche.gouv.fr/explore/dataset/barometre-sante-de-la-science-ouverte/information/).

+The originality of the French Open Science Monitor also lies in the fact that it can easily be adapted to the level of an higher education and research institution.
+To date, some twenty higher education and research institutions have already used it to obtain reliable and open indicators on the progress of open science in their scientific production.

 # 1. Introduction